OhSnapItsNeilStudent/Machine-Probem-SimC-to-TAC/readme.md

 - `parse_primary()`

 Each level calls the next lower-precedence function.
-This ensured correct left associativity and strict operator precedence following the SimC
-grammar, producing accurate AST structures for the code generator.
+This ensured correct left associativity and strict operator precedence following the SimC grammar, producing accurate AST structures for the code generator.

 ### Challenge 4: Detecting Function Calls vs Variable References
 **Problem:**
 When parsing an identifier, the parser must decide whether it is:
 - A plain variable (`x`)
 - A function call (`x(a, b)`)

 But lookahead is required because both begin with an identifier.

 **Solution:**
-We implemented a lookahead helper `_is_func_call()`, which checks if the next token
-after an ID is a left parenthesis.
+We implemented a lookahead helper `_is_func_call()`, which checks if the next token after an ID is a left parenthesis.
-If yes → parse as a function call.
+- If yes → parse as a function call.
-If no → parse as a variable.
+- If no → parse as a variable.

 This eliminated ambiguity without requiring token backtracking.

-### Challenge 5: Coordinating Scanner–Parser–Codegen Interaction
+### Challenge 5: Allocating and De-allocating Temporary Storage (registers and global variables)
 **Problem:**
+We struggled with identifying the underlying rules for when to allocate and de-allocate temporary storage such as the registers and temporary variables, and initially understanding on when to use registers or temporary variables.

+**Solution:**
+We set a common rule, following the sample output, where registers are only used inside functions, and temporary variables are used in the main program.

+Then, we looked at the patterns wherein we found that binary operations in expressions generally use the left operand as the location of the result of the operation.
+We standardized this so that we don't need to always allocate temporary storage for the results of binary operations.
+We also optimized the code so that the righ operands do not needlessly consume temporary storage if they are just integers or are already allocated to a temporary storage.

+For the conditional statements in `if` statement and `while` loop, we always allocate new temporary variable or register (depending on where it's located) to store the result of the boolean expression.
+We then de-allocate those immediately after setting the condition for jumping instructions.
+In this way, the registers or temporary variables could be used again in the subsequent instructions.

+### Challenge 6: Coordinating Scanner–Parser–Codegen Interaction
+**Problem:**
-Although the scanner, parser, and code generator were implemented as separate components,
-they must behave as a unified pipeline.
+Although the scanner, parser, and code generator were implemented as separate components, they must behave as a unified pipeline.
 Early on, small inconsistencies caused major failures:
 - Scanner token types didn’t always match what the parser expected
 - Line numbering inconsistencies made debugging syntax errors hard
 - Lookahead semantics (checkpoint and pushback states) sometimes produced unexpected tokens
 - AST nodes varied in structure, making the code generator unable to rely on consistent fields

-These mismatches caused the parser to reject valid input, skip tokens, or enter infinite loops,
-and the code generator could not reliably map AST nodes to TAC instructions.
+These mismatches caused the parser to reject valid input, skip tokens, or enter infinite loops, and the code generator could not reliably map AST nodes to TAC instructions.

 **Solution:**
-We standardized token naming, keyword mapping, and delimiter recognition in the scanner so the
-parser always receives a clean, predictable token stream.
-The parser’s `peek()`, `advance()`,
-and `match()` logic was adjusted to gracefully handle EOF tokens, invalid sequences, and
-lookahead-driven decisions (e.g., distinguishing identifiers vs. function calls).
+We standardized token naming, keyword mapping, and delimiter recognition in the scanner so the parser always receives a clean, predictable token stream.
+The parser’s `peek()`, `advance()`, and `match()` logic was adjusted to gracefully handle EOF tokens, invalid sequences, and lookahead-driven decisions (e.g., distinguishing identifiers vs. function calls).

-Finally, the AST structure was normalized across all construct types—expressions, statements,
-function definitions—allowing the intermediate code generator to traverse the AST without
+Finally, the AST structure was normalized across all construct types—expressions, statements, function definitions—allowing the intermediate code generator to traverse the AST without special-case handling.
-special-case handling.

-By aligning all three components—Scanner → Parser → Code Generator—we achieved a stable and
-cohesive pipeline where each phase produces output in exactly the format expected by the next.
+By aligning all three components—Scanner → Parser → Code Generator—we achieved a stable and cohesive pipeline where each phase produces output in exactly the format expected by the next.

 ---